Carmen Sandiego Adventures in Math: Gameplay

 The aim of the game is to "travel the globe, solve brain-twisting math puzzles, and catch the crook".
 The game has 3 modes: Story Mode (a single-player playthrough of the game), Practice Mode (playing individual puzzles in single-player), and Multiplayer Mode (completing individual puzzles the fastest against other players).
 The players use Wii Remote to point at the screen and highlight characters to talk to, or point to the part of the screen the players want the agent to walk to.
 They can also press and hold the B Trigger at any time in these scenes, at which point the cursor transforms into a hidden object scanner.
 Each location will provide clues which will reveal where to head to next, and several Hint Coins are also scattered around the environments.
 After finding three clues, the players can study the dossiers of the V.I.L.E.'s motley crew of criminals and deduce who is the villain.

 In these point and click adventures, players solve puzzles in the various environments that they explore, in a system described by Nintendo Life as "much like any of the Professor Layton games".
-The site adds: "Using your Wii Remote as a pointer, all you need to do is aim at the screen and press A to click on the characters you want to talk to or parts of the puzzles that you want to interact with.
-The pointer can also be used to find hint coins hidden in the various environments; these give you a little extra help in a puzzle if you need it, much like any Layton game".
 All the puzzles are related to mathematics.
 While solving each individual puzzle helps the player to unravel the larger mystery, "the experience points and levelling system are completely arbitrary".
 Nintendo Life compared the game mechanics to the games featuring Professor Layton.